codebybryce/react_samples/README.md

 ## Contribute

-If you are a developer looking to contribute, please fork or clone this repo, make changes and create a pull request; I will review your changes and merge to master.
+If you are a developer looking to contribute, please fork or clone this repo, create a branch with your username, make changes and create a pull request; I will review your changes and merge to develop.

 ## Basics